mangusta123/indoorpos1/README.md

 -list of access point (AP) MACs with radio signals reaching at least one out of all indoor locations mentioned above

--radiomap consisting of 2-D points over all indoor locations and keeping information about RSS (Received
+-radiomap consisting of 2-D points over all indoor locations (can further be extended to 3-D i.e. by considering

+building floors and net georaphic height of landscape) and keeping information about RSS (Received Signal Strength)

- Signal Strength) fingerprints from every AP at each of those points
+fingerprints from every AP at each of those points

 Examples of these file have been included in the project's main trunk (see N5-ap.txt, N5-radioMap.txt, n5_2f.png)